What is England's Economic Heartland?

 Buckinghamshire Thames Valley LEP

 How is the business voice represented on England's Economic Heartland?

-England's Economic Heartland's membership includes the Oxfordshire, South East Midlands and Buckinghamshire LEPs: the Swindon and Wiltshire, and Hertfordshire LEPs have been invited to join England's Economic Heartland.
+England's Economic Heartland's membership includes the Oxfordshire, South East Midlands, Buckinghamshire and Swindon & Wiltshire LEPs.